turniphead/WhosThatPokemon/README.txt

-	when activated, shows hint textbox that slowly fills in the name of the pokemon in the hint area when deactivated, hides the hint textbox from view hint area resets to hidden after each pokemon
+	when activated, shows hint textbox that slowly fills in the name of the pokemon in the hint area when deactivated, hides the hint textbox from view hint area resets to hidden after each pokemon intro sound
+	plays the classic "Who's That Pokemon?!" sound clip classic
+Popup instructions
+	made a popup with instructions before the game begins